Tilly Armstrong

 Tilly Armstrong (8 April 1927 – 6 July 2010) was a British writer of romance novels from 1978 to 1998.
 She also wrote as Tania Langley and Kate Alexander.

+Biography

-Armstrong was born in Sutton, Surrey.
+Armstrong was born on 8 April 1927 in Sutton, Surrey.

+She loved to write and used to make up stories to tell her siblings.

 Before she began her writing career, she worked for the World Health Organization in Geneva, then in Canada for 18 months, and then became the personal secretary to the Chairman of British Steel, Lord Melchett.

-She was the fourteenth elected Chairman (1987–1989) of the Romantic Novelists' Association, and was one of its vice-presidents, until her death at 83, on 6 July 2010, at Carshalton, England, UK.
+She was the fourteenth elected Chairman (1987–1989) of the Romantic Novelists' Association, and was later one of its vice-presidents.

+Armstrong was also the founding President of Sutton Writers and worked for Nonsuch.

+She died aged 83, on 6 July 2010, at Carshalton, England, UK.